Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Non-core expenditure typically relates to the running and promotional costs for the show.
 This includes:

-• Non-producing activities include financing, marketing, legal services, and storage.
+• Non-producing activities include financing, legal services, and storage.

 There is no cap on the amount of relief available via Theatre Tax Relief.